GET INVOLVED

 Now is the time to look to the future

 The mission of Note-Able Music Therapy Services is to create lasting change in the lives of people of all abilities through music.
-We are very excited to have established an endowment through the Community Foundation of Northern Nevada to guarantee that inclusive music programs and music therapy services will be available in our community for many years to come.
-There are many ways to contribute to the Note-Able Music Therapy Services endowment – monthly giving, donations in honor or memory of a loved one, stocks, insurance gifts, and of course legacy gifts and bequests.
+By contributing to our endowment managed by the Community Foundation of Northern Nevada, you will help ensure that inclusive music programs and music therapy services will be available in our community for decades to come.
+There are many ways to contribute to the endowment – monthly giving, donations in honor or memory of a loved one, stocks, insurance gifts, and of course legacy gifts and bequests.

 To make a donation to the NMTS endowment, call the Community Foundation of Northern Nevada at 775-333-5499 or click the button below to donate online.
 If you are interested in making a donation through your Community Foundation of Northern Nevada’s Donor Advised Fund, call 775-333-5499 or go to www.nevadafund.org.